 The gate from inside:

 As you can see, there are rooms on both sides of the entrance.
 During its construction, the city did not have walls.
-Thus the purpose of this gate was not defense instead it was a ritual one.
+Thus the purpose of this gate was not a defense.
+And instead, it was a ritual one.

-According to the base level, the size of the castle was 30×50 meters, and a collection of decorating ivory that was found here depicts the high status of the ruler.
+According to the base level, the castle’s size was 30×50 meters, and a collection of decorating ivory that was found here depicts the high status of the ruler.

-Researchers found remains of two stables in the city.
-That means that Megiddo of that era was a city whose one of main purposes was horse trading or supporting horsemen army.
+Researchers found the remains of two stables in the city.
+That means that Megiddo of that era was a city whose primary purpose was horse-trading or supporting the horsemen army.

 At Megiddo, two stable complexes were excavated from Stratum IVA, one in the north and one in the south.
 The southern complex contained five structures built around a lime paved courtyard.
 The buildings themselves were divided into three sections.
-Two long stone paved aisles were built adjacent to the main corridor paved with lime.
+Two large stone-paved aisles were built adjacent to the main corridor paved with lime.
 The buildings were about twenty-one meters long by eleven meters wide.

 Separating the main corridor from outside aisles was a series of stone pillars.
 Holes were bored into many of these pillars so that horses could be tied to them.
 Also, the remains of stone mangers were found in the buildings.
-These mangers were placed between the pillars to feed the horses.
-It is suggested that each side could hold fifteen horses, giving each building an overall capacity of thirty horses.
+These feeders were placed between the pillars to feed the horses.
+It is suggested that each side could hold fifteen horses, giving each building an overall thirty horse capacity.
 The buildings on the northern side of the city were similar in their construction.
 However, there was no central courtyard.
 The capacity of the northern buildings was about three hundred horses altogether.
 Both complexes could hold from 450–480 horses combined.

 Researchers excavated this area until the lowest layer.
 They found 20 layers of different cities.
-And in the Temple Area, they saw many different Temples from different periods.
+And in the Temple Area, they saw various Temples from different periods.

 The temple area: An interesting site in the “large section” excavated by the early archaeological expeditions at Megiddo.
 In this area, the earliest remains of the site were found.
 The temples were used as a ritual site for some 2000 years, until settlement by the Israelites (12th century BCE).
 In the large section, which was excavated down to the bedrock, more than 20 layers of the settlement were found.

-In the right part of the following panorama, you can see the remains of the round platform (diameter of the platforms is 8 meters).
-Next to this platform archaeologists found many animal bones, meaning Canaanite people held many rituals on this platform.
+In the right part of the following panorama, you can see the round platform’s remains (the diameter of the platform is 8 meters).
+Archaeologists found many animal bones, meaning the Canaanite people held many rituals on this platform.

-It’s a big storage house (7 meters high and 11 meters in diameter).
+It is a big storage house (height: 7 meters, diameter:11 meters).
 It has two sets of stairs (you can see one of them in the photo).